Back to resources

 What site selection includes

-Effective site selection land development in Upstate SC goes beyond browsing listings.
+Effective site selection for land development in the Upstate goes beyond browsing listings.
 It combines market demand analysis, physical site constraints, utility and road access, environmental screening, and a clear path to entitlement.
 Builders and developers need confidence that a parcel can support the intended lot count, product type, and timeline before moving into contract.

 • Market and submarket absorption for your price point and product